How to Launch a B2B Product: 8 Steps to Success [Updated for 2023]

 They also help your business avoid communicating to a client base that is too diverse with a value proposition that is too broad.

 Here’s one example I created using Xtensio, a web-based tool that offers free buyer persona templates:

-But how do you figure out your own buyer persona?
+How do you figure out your buyer personas?
 Hint: The answer isn’t “fill out a free online buyer persona tutorial.”
 You actually need intelligence.

 That means you need to research, test and test again.
 That means getting your product into the hands of people who could provide constructive, honest feedback – like longtime clients.

 Asking a few trusted clients to test your product can give you valuable insight on key attributes like usability, appearance and performance.
 But more importantly, they might tell you why it matters to them.

 Apple product launches aren’t successful because it focuses on processor speed or camera updates.
 They’re successful because they talk about how their product will improve and enrich their customers’ lives.